OpenDiabetes/OpenDiabetesVault-Suite/README.md

 ## Settings
 To open the settings navigate to *Packages* > *Open Diabetes Filter* > *Settings* or press `ctrl`+`alt`+`l`.

-By default open-diabetes-filter will use the native ODV CLI and Plot generator executables that are shipped with this repository.
+By default open-diabetes-vault-suite will use the native ODV CLI and Plot generator executables that are shipped with this repository.
 If you want to use Docker, select the *Use Docker* checkbox in the settings.
 If you want to use a custom ODV CLI or Plot generator, uncheck the *Use built-in ODV CLI* or *Use built-in Plot generator* checkboxes and specify the paths to your executables with the setting below the checkbox.